TheShayegh/PAT/index.md

   </tr>
 </table>

+This model will work satisfying if you need to start your research quickly and temporarily go through the preprocessing stage.
 You can get the preprocessor model by contacting me via my [email portal](mailto:behzad.shayegh.b@gmail.com).
 Feel free to ask questions.